 Editor’s note: Gregory Holich, MS, LPC is the dialectical behavior therapy program coordinator for Timberline Knolls Residential Treatment Center in Lemont, Illinois.
-His continuing education presentation for GoodTherapy.org, titled “A Comprehensive Approach to Treating Co-Occurring Disorders,” is scheduled for 9 a.m.
-PDT on June 22, 2018.
-This event is available at no additional cost to GoodTherapy.org members and is good for two CE credits.
-Register or see more details.
+His continuing education presentation for GoodTherapy, titled “A Comprehensive Approach to Treating Co-Occurring Disorders,” took place on June 22, 2018.
+The recorded event is available as a homestudy course at no additional cost to Premium and Pro GoodTherapy members ($14.95 for Basic Members and mental health professionals without membership) and is good for two CE credits.
+View or see more details.

 Dialectical behavior therapy (DBT) and acceptance and commitment therapy (ACT) can be extremely beneficial therapeutic strategies.
 Combining the principles and skills of DBT and ACT can enhance therapeutic interventions with people struggling with eating disorders, substance use issues, and other co-occurring conditions.